ksnt/Bootstrap-and-Deltamethod/README.md

 # How to use

-NOW I AM WRITING DOCUMENTATION
+NOW I AM WRITING DOCUMENT

 # How to install this library